 15 FAM 246.1 Hobbies

 In providing residential units for its employees, the U.S. Government does not desire to restrict the occupant’s right of quiet enjoyment of personal interests, activities, and hobbies.
-However, it reserves the right to prohibit or limit the pursuit of those private activities that (a) infringe upon the rights of others to enjoy space or quiet, (b) inflict an abnormal strain or overload on the residential unit’s grounds, structures, or utility services, (c) result in environmental contamination of the living space or grounds, or (d) constitute an increased operating or continuing maintenance cost to the U.S. Government.
+However, it reserves the right to prohibit or limit the pursuit of those private activities that (a) infringe upon the rights of others to enjoy space or quiet, (b) inflict an abnormal strain or overload on the residential unit’s grounds, structures, or utility services, (c) result in environmental contamination of the living space or grounds, or (d) constitute an increased fire and life safety risk, or continuing operating/maintenance cost to the U.S. Government.
 Where meter readings indicate that a hobby has increased consumption of energy, the occupant must pay that portion of the utility costs attributable to the hobby.
 The occupant is responsible for the installation costs of any equipment, as well as for returning the property to former condition.

 15 FAM 246.2 Businesses

 a.
 The Department fully supports the desire of many spouses and family members to secure employment while posted abroad.
 Spouses and family members of employee occupants of U.S. Government-held or Living Quarters Allowance/Overseas Housing Allowance (LQA/OHA) housing may use the housing to conduct private business for personal financial gain, provided that such conduct conforms to this section’s provisions in paragraphs b or c.

 b.
 Such housing may be used for activities that foster cultural understanding between the embassy community and the local community, and/or provide a benefit to mission employees or families, as determined by the COM.